 Sample Session Schedule for a Preschool and Early Elementary Group

 4:15-4:30 pm Teaching Activity: The goal is targeted explicitly in the group.
-This may include teaching specific vocabulary, phrases, identifying picture or video examples, role-playing, songs, etc that explicitly teach the intended goal for the session.
+This may include teaching specific vocabulary, phrases, identifying picture or video examples, role-playing, or songs that explicitly teach the intended goal for the session.

 4:40-4:50 pm Debrief: The theme is reviewed and learning moments from the session are reviewed via pictures or videos of the session.
 Home Program is assigned.